TREASURIES-Yields rise before expected Fed rate increase

 “The data were good enough to keep the Fed on track, but not really good enough to do much else,” said Aaron Kohli, an interest rate strategist at BMO Capital Markets in New York.

+Fed officials are due to update their economic and rate projections on Wednesday and investors will watch whether the median rate hike expectation for this year increases to four, from three.

+Benchmark 10-year notes fell 6/32 on the day in price to yield 2.979 percent, up from 2.957 percent on Monday.
+The yields briefly dipped on the inflation data.

-Retail sales data on Thursday is the next major U.S. economic report.
+Retail sales data, due out on Thursday, is the next major U.S. economic report, and will be watched for further indications of price pressures.

-The U.S. Treasury saw fair demand for $14 billion in 30-year bonds on Tuesday, the final sale of $68 billion in new coupon-bearing supply this week.
-The debt sold at a high yield of 3.100 percent, near where the bonds had traded before the auction.

 The European Central Bank meeting on Thursday is also a key focus after the bank’s chief economist said last week that the ECB will debate whether to end bond purchases later this year.